ansible/workshops/exercises/ansible_f5/4.3-tower-workflow2/README.md

 | Attach iRule to virtual server            | attach_irule.yml     |
 | Detach iRule             | detach_irule.yml    |

-Again, we use the same template parameters as `Lab 4.2` for each of the above templates: (with the only exception: `Patch server` template will use credential `server credential`)
+Again, we use the same template parameters as `Lab 4.2` for each of the above templates, except the parameter of `CREDENTAUL`.

+For `CREDENTAUL`, the `Patch server` template will use credential `server credential`, and  all other templates will be using `Workshop Credential`

 | Parameter | Value |
 |---|---|